SirGoodenough/HA_Blueprints/Automations/ZHA - Xiaomi Cube Controller.md

 ## 🔁 🔴 Using Rotate CW and CCW as a Short-Press / Long-Press Toggle

-Not enough switch positions for you?  **How about a posible 24 more?**  I came up with some scripts you can add to Home Assistant and call for more actions.
+Not enough switch positions for you?  **How about a possible 24 more?**  I came up with some scripts you can add to Home Assistant and call for more actions.
 One is for CW rotation < 100 degrees, another for > 100 degrees.
 Also the same for CCW.
 These are can be called from the Group 1 🍎 rotate actions and the Group 2 🍊 rotate actions.
 Match the CW call/recieve or the CCW call/receive pairs together or you are going to be sad. 😩

 Here is a sample of what you put into the script Blueprint UI.
 It will need to be a manual YAML edit and contain your specific variables.
 What you see here is one from my config.